DS 201 Digital Identities and Communities

 DS 350 Social Media in Culture

 An examination of social media's role in shaping individuals and communities.
 Students evaluate how social media platforms express political, social, and cultural power.
 Students analyze how social media expands and limits conversations on issues concerning race, gender, sexuality, and diaspora.
 Part of the Information, Innovation, and Technology Issue.
-Offered fall and winter semester.
+Prerequisite: Junior Standing.

 DS 360 Ethics of Digital Culture

 This course will investigate the ethical concepts emerging alongside digital innovation.
 Students will explore topics such as (but not limited to) social media, issues of privacy and security, cyber warfare, virtual representation, and internet access, plagiarism, and sustainability.

 Internship experience in digital studies with individual faculty supervision focusing on either digital cultures or tools and production.
 An internship allows students the opportunity to apply theoretical digital studies knowledge to professional contexts.
 Course will include biweekly classroom discussion of assigned readings and workplace experiences.